Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation: More Results

 \section{More Results}

-We present additional visualizations produced by CAG in~\cref{fig:more2}, \cref{fig:more1}, and \cref{fig:more3}.
+We present additional qualitative results generated by CAG in \cref{fig:more_results}.
 The results show that CAG faithfully follows the action descriptions specified in the editing instructions and places multiple characters coherently within the scene defined by the reference images.
-Moreover, CAG adapts the global composition according to the viewpoint directives in the instruction, demonstrating strong controllability over scene layout.
-The generated images also exhibit high subject consistency, preserving all fine-grained appearance details of each referenced character.
-These observations collectively validate the effectiveness of our VAE dropout training strategy and the proposed Correspondence-Aware Masked Attention.
+CAG also adapts the global composition according to viewpoint directives in the instruction, demonstrating strong controllability over scene layout.
+The generated images preserve fine-grained subject appearance, confirming the effectiveness of our VAE dropout training strategy and the proposed Correspondence-Aware Masked Attention.